johnpaulgarcia/html-css-final/README.md

 ---
 Your submission will be graded based on how closely it matches the reference image.
 The comparison will be made by running it through an image comparison program.

+### Finished
+---
+Open a pull request with your completed submission back to this repository.
+You **must** open the pull request from the `submission` branch you created.